Simple and delicious, this Maple Mustard Grilled Salmon uses only a few ingredients and can be made on the BBQ or in a stove-top grill pan.

 If you are anything like me, you enjoy a lot of grilled salmon over the summer.
 There is just something about those crispy, caramelized bits that salmon gets when grilled.
-This Maple Mustard glaze has become a favourite of ours lately, ever since discovering it in the cookbook "At Home with Lynn Crawford".
-So I thought I'd share for those who may be looking for delicious and easy new ways to enjoy salmon.

-The glaze has only a few ingredients, which are combined in a small saucepan and simmered for a few minutes to thicken.
 The combination of the sweet maple syrup and spice and texture of the grainy mustard is just so perfect with salmon.
 The bit of butter for richness and vinegar for a bit of acid really rounds out the flavours in this glaze.
 The glaze can be made well ahead, if you like.

-Maple Mustard Grilled Salmon
+Get the Recipe: Grilled Maple Mustard Salmon

 Ingredients